Basic keywords

 ON o.customer_id=c.customer_id

-ORDER BY c.customer_id-- Right join => B +( A and B common items as conditions)
+-- Right join => B +( A and B common items as conditions)

 SELECT